h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/rand_family.rst

 Description
 ~~~~~~~~~~~

 Hierarchical GLM (HGLM) fits generalized linear models with random effects, where the random effect can come from a conjugate exponential-family distribution (for example, Gaussian).
-The ``rand_family`` option specifies the Random Family Component as an array to be used in GLM when ``hglm=True``.
+The ``rand_family`` option specifies the Random Family Component as an array to be used in GLM when ``HGLM=True``.

 **Note:** You must include one family for each random component.
 Only ``rand_family={"[gaussian"})`` is currently supported.